HebaruSan/Astrogator/README.md

 ## Credits

+- AN/DN logic and plane change calculations borrowed from MechJeb
 - Phase angle logic and some icons borrowed from Kerbal Alarm Clock
 - `.gitignore` borrowed from Transfer Window Planner
 - `csproj` file borrowed from Transfer Window Planner and Craft Import and adapted.
 (I develop with `xbuild` and so could not generate files with an IDE.)